 When a request is sent to your app, a request log is automatically written by App Engine.
 During the handling of the request, your app can also write application logs.
-In this page, you'll learn how to write application logs from your application, how to read both application and request logs programmatically using the Logs API, how to view logging in the Google Cloud Console, and how to understand the request log data that App Engine writes during the request.
+In this page, you'll learn how to write application logs from your application, how to view logging in the Google Cloud Console, and how to understand the request log data that App Engine writes during the request.

 Request logs vs application logs

 There are two categories of log data: request logs and application logs.
 A request log is automatically written by App Engine for each request handled by your app, and contains information such as the project ID, HTTP version, and so forth.
 For a complete list of available properties for request logs, see RequestLog.
 See also the request log table for descriptions of the request log fields.

 Each request log contains a list of application logs (AppLog) associated with that request, returned in the

 RequestLog.app_logs property.
 Each app log contains the time the log was written, the log message, and the log level.

 Writing application logsYou may find it useful to read the documentation for the standard Python logging module at Python.org.

 The Python logging module allows a developer to log 5 levels of severity. :

 The following example shows how to use the different logging levels:

 import logging import webapp2 class MainPage(webapp2.RequestHandler): def get(self): logging.debug('This is a debug message') logging.info('This is an info message') logging.warning('This is a warning message') logging.error('This is an error message') logging.critical('This is a critical message') try: raise ValueError('This is a sample value error.') except ValueError: logging.exception('A example exception log.') self.response.out.write('Logging example.') app = webapp2.WSGIApplication([ ('/', MainPage) ], debug=True)